thatsus/vue-resource-mocker/README.md

 If the response has a 4**, 5**, or 0 status, the Promise returned by Vue.http will be rejected, causing the next catch closure to run.

-If no route matches, a 404 File Not Found is returned.
+If no route matches, a 404 File Not Found response is passed along.

-TODO: If a closure throws an error, that should be returned as an error state.
+If a closure throws an error, a 500 response is passed along.

 # Troubleshooting